Rizwanahmad07/javapw/readme.txt

-this is java skill college wala practice
+this is a new edit file